“Language is the source of misunderstandings.”Antoine de St. Exupery, The Little Prince

 Considering how terribly awry an elementary machine translation may turn out, it is clear that using machine translations for longer texts can lead to disaster.

 Computer-assisted translations are not nearly as similar to machine translations as they may sound.
-A computer-assisted translation is a human translation that is made with the assistance of computer-assisted tools (CATs), which greatly increase the efficiency of human translations without lowering their quality.
+A computer-assisted translation is a human translation that is made with the assistance of computer-assisted tools (CATs), which greatly increase the efficiency of human translation without lowering its quality.

 CATs serve multiple functions in the translation process.
 Firstly, they treat sections of texts as segments, saving both the source text and the translated text as a translation unit in a translation memory.
 Every time a translation unit reappears in a text, the same segment of translated text pops up, saving the translator time.
 The second major function of a CAT is, with its terminology management software, to enable translators to search for specific terms from a word bank in order to ensure consistency of terminology.